realmagicgreen/magicgreen11ty/src/articles/2018-06-04-balsa-surfboards.md

 >We start by gifting Balsa plants to local famers in the region of the Bromo Volcano.
 As an infant tree, it is still vulnerable and needs tendering to allow the perfect growth into the next cycle.
 With the favorable conditions provided by the local farmers, the saplings will continue to develop into a full grown tree within a 5-7 year time period.
 When the trees reach their maturity stage, we return to the local farmers and purchase them trees to harvest._Vince Tierny_

 {% assign name = '-02' %}
-{% include partials/image.html, name: name, caption: 'Vince Tierny showroom' %}
+{% include 'partials/image.html', name: 'name', caption: 'Vince Tierny showroom' %}